rust-lang/rust/doc/tutorial.md

 # Functions

-Functions (like all other static declarations, such as `type`) can be declared both at the top level and inside other functions (or modules, which we'll come back to in moment).
+Like all other static declarations, such as `type`, functions can be declared both at the top level and inside other functions (or modules, which we'll come back to in moment).